-Experience the dynamics of drug discovery and development, learn biotechnology-based methods for disease treatment, and widen your perspective on the relationship between academia and the biotech industry.
+Experience the dynamics of drug discovery and development, learn biotechnology-based methods for disease treatment, and widen your perspective on the relationship between research in academia and the biotech industry.

-- Get hands-on experience through the Drug Development Project by interviewing and researching a Scandinavian biomedical company about their products and technology
+- Get hands-on experience through the Drug Development Project by interviewing researchers at a Scandinavian biotechnology company about their products and technology

-- Visit leading biotechnology companies and research institutions to learn about new-generation biopharmaceuticals
+- Visit leading biotechnology companies and research institutions to learn about next-generation biopharmaceuticals

 Medical Biotechnology and Drug Development